 NPV

-The NPV function in Excel is utilized to calculate the net present value of an investment by discounting the series of cash flows at a specified rate of return.
-This function is commonly employed in financial analysis to assess the profitability of an investment or project.
+The NPV function calculates the net present value of an investment by discounting future cash flows at a specified rate.
+It is used in financial analysis to evaluate investment profitability.

 =NPV(Rate